mostafamohajeri/styla/README.txt

 Take a look at prolog.Main for the start-up sequence - that gives a glimpse of how to embed it into a Scala or Java program.

-To add a new built-ins, just clone the closest match in prolog.builtins and drop it in the same directory - the runtime system it will instantly recognize it.
+To add a new built-in, just clone the closest match in prolog.builtins and drop it in the same directory - the runtime system it will instantly recognize it.